Libertarian Party of New Hampshire: 2020s

 During the 2020 presidential election the party administered its own primary independent of the state, which was won by Vermin Supreme.
 Forty-four ballots were cast in the party's presidential primary.

-The Mises Caucus, which is opposed to the Pragmatist Caucus which was in control of the Libertarian Party, planned a takeover of the Libertarian Party and had gained control over twenty-five of the state parties.
+The Mises Caucus, which is opposed to the Pragmatist Caucus which was in control of the Libertarian Party, planned a takeover of the Libertarian Party and had gained control over 25 of the state parties.
 In 2021, the party's Twitter account voiced support for ending child labor laws and repealing the Civil Rights Act of 1964 which were criticized by Gary Johnson, the party's former presidential nominee.
 The tweets were written by Jeremy Kauffman, a member of the New Hampshire Libertarian Party's state executive committee.
-Joe Bishop-Henchman, the chair of the national Libertarian Party, alleged that Kauffman wrote about black people having lower IQs and murdering transgender people.
+Joe Bishop-Henchman, the chair of the national Libertarian Party, alleged that Kauffman wrote about black people having lower IQs" and more murders of transgender people being "a good trade-off for lower taxes".

 On June 12, Jarvis formed a new Libertarian Party of New Hampshire, took control of the old party's digital assets, and attempted to regain control of the party's Twitter account.
 Jarvis claimed support from Bishop-Henchman based on a letter he wrote her on June 7 recognizing her as chair of the Libertarian Party of New Hampshire.
 Bishop-Henchman denied supporting Jarvis' actions, pointing to the letter having been written several days before the dispute.
 The Libertarian National Committee voted twelve to two, with three abstaining, against a motion supported by Bishop-Henchman to disaffiliate the Libertarian Party of New Hampshire.
 Bishop-Henchman and two members of the Libertarian National Committee resigned after the motion failed.
 Jarvis returned control of the party's website and other digital assets on June 17.
 Former vice-presidential candidate Spike Cohen and former Representative Justin Amash criticized Jarvis' attempted takeover.